siccegge/dane-monitoring-plugins/README.md

 # Dependencies

-The plugins need pyasn1, pyasn1-modules and pyunbound as well as python3.
-The check_dnssec module needs additionally the python ldns module.
+The plugins need `pyasn1`, `pyasn1-modules` and the python `unbound` as well as python3.
+The `check_dnssec` module needs additionally the python `ldns` module.
 Unfortunately the unbound package in Debian only provides python2 modules currently.
-Building pyunbound from source works fine however.
+Building unbound with python3 support from source works fine however.

 # License